larsf96/discord-card/README.md

+# This repository is out of date and will not work.
+You can fork it and update it yourself or wait if I ever have the time to update it.

 # discord-card
 A Lovelace card for the HomeAssistant [Discord Game](https://github.com/LordBoos/discord_game) integration.
 **If you want to use this you have to use [my fork](https://github.com/C0ntroller/discord_game) so custom emotes work!**